Pedro Guerrero (coach)

 Pedro Manuel Guerrero (born December 3, 1988) is a Dominican former professional baseball infielder and current coach.
-He is the assistant hitting coach for the San Francisco Giants of Major League Baseball (MLB).
-He is the nephew of former MLB Manager Manny Acta.
+He is the hitting coach for the Miami Marlins of Major League Baseball (MLB).
+He is the nephew of former MLB manager and longtime coach, Manny Acta.

 Playing career

 Guerrero was born in San Pedro de Macoris, Dominican Republic.
 He played professionally in the Los Angeles Dodgers organization from 2006 through 2013, playing as high as Class A+.
 He batted .236/.287/.351 with 23 home runs, 29 stolen bases, and 163 RBIs in 1,382 at bats over 411 games.
 He played 183 games at shortstop, 111 games at third base, 97 games at second base, and two games in left field.

 Coaching career

+Philadelphia Phillies

-Guerrero was the bench coach for the rookie-league Ogden Raptors from 2016–17, before being hired to be the assistant hitting coach for the Philadelphia Phillies, a role which he held through the 2021 season.
+Guerrero was the bench coach for the rookie-league Ogden Raptors from 2016 to 2017, before being hired to be the assistant hitting coach for the Philadelphia Phillies, a role which he held through the 2021 season.